rosaqq/cookie-api/README.md

 #Cookie-api
 This is an API that returns a cookie for the user.

-#erm about this branch
+#About this branch
 ->benolot's code ported to python
-how to use atm in python (for those who don't have any idea how):
+how to use at the moment in python (for those who don't have any idea how):
 -put the CookieMod file in the same directory as your program
 -add 'import CookieMod' to the top of your program
 -create a cookie obect by typing 'cookie = CookieMod()' in your program
--after that use 'cookie.add_cookie([image adress aka img url])' to add cookie images to the database
+-after that use 'cookie.add_cookie([image adress aka img url])' to add cookie images to the database  (In the bots console / discord monitoring channel / etc)
--use 'cookie.cookie()' to get the filepath of a random cookie in the database
+-use 'cookie.cookie()' to get the filepath of a random cookie in the database (This is what code should be ran after the command)

 #License
 The Do-What-The-Hell-You-Want-License 2016 edition.
 You can do what the hell you want with this API, whenever you want, wherever you want.
 Enjoy.